There are tons of different apps for freelancers out there, so it can be hard to separate the good ones from the bad ones.

 This makes it one of the easiest organizational tools out there for client-facing projects.
 Plus, if you won’t be using a ton of storage or you’re a beginner, you can just use the free version of it.

-If you have an iPad or another tablet, you should 100% utilize Goodnotes in your business.
+Tou should absolutely utilize Goodnotes in your business if you have an iPad or another tablet.
 It’s a note-taking app, but it’s great for graphic designers because you can also draw in it.

 There are tons of great planners that you can purchase from Etsy, or even make your own, to save paper and have a digital planner too.
 I recently started doing this in my own business, and it’s kept me very on top of things!